Coral reefs of Jamaica: Overfishing

 Jamaica's coral reefs house 135 different species of fish.
-Between 1995 and 1998, fishing licenses increased by 68 percent for the Montego Bay Marine Park where 69 percent of fishers rely on fishing as their full-time income.
+Between 1995 and 1998, fishing licenses increased by 68% for the Montego Bay Marine Park where 69% of fishers rely on fishing as their full-time income.
 In 1970 on Jamaica's north coast, trap fishermen set 1800 traps which was at least two times above estimated sustainability levels.
 Fish density dwindled to 9.8 fish per 100 m2 between 2001 and 2006.
 Overfishing has reduced the herbivorous fish that keep algae populations in check and it has caused a phase shift from coral reefs to algae reefs.
-Today, algae covers 24 percent of the reefs where corals once stood.
-By 1960, fish biomass was reduced by 80 percent due to overfishing.
+Today, algae covers 24% of the reefs where corals once stood.
+By 1960, fish biomass was reduced by 80% due to overfishing.
 Fish that are vital to coral reef survival, such as the parrot fish, have been driven to near extinction in some regions.
 In addition, overfishing has also been linked to the disappearance of the black sea urchin, Diadema antillarum, which also helped to reduce microalgal presence.

 Overfishing causes an unacceptable reduction in the population of fish which are essential to the proper maintenance of the reefs, such as grazers.
-Fish such as the native parrot fish help keep algae levels down so that the corals aren't completely encased in their bloom.
+Fish such as the native parrot fish help keep algae levels down so that the corals are not completely encased in their bloom.
 It has been found that there is a direct link between thriving parrotfish populations and thriving coral populations in Caribbean reefs, with islands which have imposed parrotfish fishing bans having the healthiest reefs like Bermuda, and those without which have witnessed major coral declines like Jamaica.
 Without these essential species of fish, Jamaica's reefs run the risk of having total coral decimation.
 As a result, it is imperative that bans should be put in place to protect the parrotfish, but that's easier said than done when so many local fishermen rely on catching and selling them to make a livelihood.

 Disease

-The Caribbean's coral reefs have been increasingly becoming diseased by 20 percent.
+The Caribbean's coral reefs have been increasingly becoming diseased by 20%.
 Coral diseases can cause tissue damage or it could even destroy the entire colony.
-In 1980, white-band disease killed 95 percent of the Acroporid palmata and Acroporid cervicornis colonies which placed them on the Endangered Species Act.
+In 1980, white-band disease killed 95% of the Acroporid palmata and Acroporid cervicornis colonies which placed them on the Endangered Species Act.
 A 2010 study concluded that sewage runoff was correlated to the white pox coral disease that destroyed the Acroporid palmata species.